erigontech/erigon/docs/programmers_guide/witness_formal_spec.md

 The specification for a substitution rule

 ```
+[GUARD <CONDITION> ...]

 [ STACK(<node-var-name>, <hash-var-name>), ... ] <INSTRUCTION>[(<params>)] |=>
 STACK(node-value, hash-value), ...
 ```

+The substitution rule MAY have one or more GUARD statements.
 The substitution rule MAY have one or more STACK statements before the instruction.
 The substitution rule MUST have exactly one instruction.
 The substitution rule MAY have parameters for the instruction.